-The new Biosecurity Act 2015 provides an exciting opportunity to better manage biosecurity risks that impact on our economy, environment and community.
+This marks an exciting time for biosecurity in NSW, allowing better management of biosecurity risks that impact on our economy, environment and the community.

-Training is key to the implementation of the new Biosecurity Act 2015; particularly for Authorised officers who are responsible for compliance and administering various sections of the Act.
+Training is key to the implementation of the new Biosecurity Act 2015; particularly for authorised officers who are responsible for compliance and administering various sections of the Act.

-A comprehensive training program has been developed to provide Authorised officers with the necessary skills and knowledge they need to perform their functions under the Biosecurity Act 2015.
-It is compulsory for all Authorised officers under the Act to successfully complete the online course.
+A comprehensive training program has been developed to provide authorised officers with the necessary skills and knowledge they need to perform their functions under the Biosecurity Act 2015.
+It is compulsory for all authorised officers under the Act to successfully complete the online course.
 There will be further training and advisory material available for the general community at a later date.

-The online learning component of the Biosecurity Act 2015 training for Authorised officers comprising of 10 modules is now available.
+The online learning component of the Biosecurity Act 2015 training for authorised officers comprising of 10 modules is now available.